Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: An Optimal Algorithm for Non-Clairvoyant PSP-G

-We first give our algorithmic results for non-clairvoyant scheduling under polyhedral constraints with group completion times, and give a lower bound at the end of this section.

-\textbf{The Proportional Fairness Algorithm\ } We start by presenting our non-clairvoyant algorithm.
-For ease of presentation, we first assume that all jobs are available at time $0$.
-Later, we discuss how to extend our algorithm to the setting of online job arrivals over time.

-Our algorithm is inspired by the Proportional Fairness (PF) allocation rule~\cite{nash1950bargaining,kaneko1979nash,Mou03,JainV10,PTV22} from economics literature.
-In a seminal work on PSP for job completion times, \textcite{DBLP:journals/jacm/ImKM18} used this rule to select at any time the rate vector for jobs to minimize the sum of weighted completion times.
-Only recently, it has been shown that this algorithm is indeed an optimal non-clairvoyant algorithm for many heterogeneous machine scheduling environments~\cite{JLM25}.
+Our algorithm is inspired by the Proportional Fairness (PF) allocation rule \cite{nash1950bargaining,kaneko1979nash,Mou03,JainV10,PTV22}.
+In a seminal work on PSP, Im, Kulkarni, and Munagala~\cite{DBLP:journals/jacm/ImKM18} showed that PF is $O(1)$-competitive for minimizing $\sum w_jC_j$ in PSP.
+At any time~$t$, their PF implementation selects for the set of unfinished jobs $U(t)$ the rate vector $y(t) \in \mathcal P$ of the polytope that maximizes $\sum_{j \in U(t)} w_j \log{y_j (t)}$.

-The original Proportional Fairness Algorithm selects, at any time $t$, the rate vector of the polytope that maximizes the {\em Weighted Nash Social Welfare}, which is the weighted geometric mean of the job rates among all feasible rate vectors.
-Formally, let $U(t)$ denote the set of unfinished jobs at time $t$.
-Then, PF selects the optimal solution to the following convex program: